 Robert Potter '68 – Potter was a three-year member of the football team, helping lead Norwich to a 6-2 record as a junior in 1966.
 As a senior, he had his finest season in a Cadet uniform, ranking third among all quarterbacks in New England in passing yards.
 Norwich went 4-4 that season, including an infamous loss to UVM that took points away after an incredible feat by Potter seemingly won Norwich the game, but instead resulted in a 20-19 loss.

 Alfred Bradley '63 – Bradley is a posthumous selection to the Norwich Athletic Hall of Fame after passing away from a brief illness this past April.
 He was standout offensive and defensive lineman on the football team, earning 1962 WCAX-TV Vermont All-State Team honors as a senior.
 He also was a member of the track and field team, setting a then school-record in the shot put.
 He earned first place in the Vermont State Meet for shot put and hammer throw and was also voted a co-captain by his teammates.

 Albert Pettingill '63 – Pettingill and Bradley's inductions into the Norwich Athletic Hall of Fame bring the Class of 1963's record total number up to 13 members.
-Pettingill played on the offensive line alongside Bradley and was also named to the 1962 WCAX-TV Vermont All-State Team.
+Pettingill was a running back and was also named to the 1962 WCAX-TV Vermont All-State Team.
 He went onto a distinguished 20-year active duty military career and retired in 1984 as a lieutenant colonel.